 Engage Summit: Behind the Scenes Guide

-Engage is one of my favorite conferences to attend each year.
-Touted as THE event to attend to truly connect with and understand the luxury market, Engage takes place in multiple locations domestically in North America, as well as internationally.
+Engage! is one of my favorite conferences to attend each year.
+Touted as THE event to attend to truly connect with and understand the luxury wedding market, Engage!
+Luxury Wedding Business Summit takes place in multiple locations domestically in North America, as well as internationally.

 Personally, I find that preparation to attend Engage takes more time than other seminars and workshops that I attend throughout the year.
 Given the typical investment to travel and attend Engage, it makes sense that you’ll want to maximize the opportunity as much as possible.

 With my fourth Engage (Nizuc!) right around the corner, I thought it would be timely to share some of my favorite tips for ensuring your attendance at Engage is both productive and enjoyable.

 Common questions about Engage!
 The Luxury Wedding Business Summit

 I always loved when someone local to me went to the same Engage that I did, because it gave us the chance to sit down together prior and map out our goals.
 After all, attending Engage will easily cost you several thousands dollars and it’s essential to be able to answer the question- “what has to happen in order for this to be considered a success?”